The Jewish Theological Seminary

 12. Shabbat and Yom Tov

-In private rooms, and in shared areas of suites/apartments, students may observe Shabbat according to their own customs so long as their observance does not disturb room/suite/apartment mates.
+In private rooms and in shared areas of apartments/living rooms, sophomores, juniors and seniors may observe Shabbat according to their own customs so long as their observance does not disturb room/suite/apartment mates.

-Brush Residence Halls and graduate students living in Goldsmith Residence Halls: All groceries brought into the Goldsmith and Brush residence halls, whether prepared, cooked or raw, must be certified (hekhsher) kosher.
+Brush Residence Hall: All groceries brought into Brush residence hall, whether prepared, cooked or raw, must be certified (hekhsher) kosher.

-Mathilde Schechter residence hall and undergraduate students living in Goldsmith residence hall: All groceries brought into the Mathilde Schechter Residence Hall (MSRH) and Goldsmith Residence Hall must contain only kosher ingredients.
-At the beginning of the academic year, the residents in each MSRH kitchen will discuss and sign a kitchen contract which will determine whether their particular kitchen will be hekhsher kosher or ingredient kosher.
-The kashrut for groceries in MSRH must follow your individual kitchen contract.
-List College residents living in Goldsmith Hall will meet with the other residents in their apartment to determine whether their particular kitchen will be hekhsher kosher or ingredient kosher.
+Goldsmith Residence Hall: All groceries brought into Goldsmith Residence Hall must contain only kosher ingredients.
+List College first year and sophomore residents living in Goldsmith Hall will meet with the other residents in their apartment to determine whether their particular kitchen will be hekhsher kosher or ingredient kosher.
+However, they will have access to a kitchen in another apartment with their preferred kashrut level.
+Junior and senior List College residents living in Goldsmith Hall will meet with the other residents in their apartment to determine whether their particular kitchen will be hekhsher kosher or ingredient kosher.
+If there is no consensus regarding kashrut observant within the particular apartment, than the apartment will be hekhsher kosher.

-For All Residence Halls (Goldsmith, Brush and MSRH): Any cooked/prepared foods can neither be delivered or brought into Goldsmith, Brush or the Mathilde Schechter Residence Hall (MSRH) unless it is from an approved kosher restaurant or has a recognized hekhsher.
+For All Residence Halls: Cooked / prepared foods can neither be delivered nor brought into any Residence Hall unless it is from an approved kosher restaurant or has a recognized hekhsher.
 A list of approved kosher restaurants can be found in the Guide to Student Life.

 The best indicator of a product’s kashrut is a hekhsher - a symbol signifying rabbinic supervision of the product’s production and contents.
 Hekhsherim common in New York include the OU and the OK of the Kashruth Labs.
 The most updated list of acceptable hekhsherim are available through the Office of Residence Life, Office of Student Life, your Jewish Life Director (JLD) or Residence Director (RD).
 The Office of Facilities Management kasher all kitchens within the residence halls over the summer before the start of the academic year.